 According to the CDC, you should talk with a doctor first before getting a COVID-19 vaccine if you:

 - Have severe allergies not related to vaccines or injections, or carry an epinephrine (Epi-Pen, Auvi-Q, etc.) injector.
-For example, if you have:
+For example, if you have a family history of severe allergic reactions, a history of allergies to oral medications, or milder allergy to vaccines.

 - If you are allergic to polyethylene glycol (PEG), you should not get an mRNA COVID-19 vaccine (Pfizer or Moderna).
 Ask your doctor if you can get the Johnson & Johnson vaccine.